 Community college offers a wonderful alternative to traditional four-year colleges and universities in many ways.
 Not only are community college degrees generally much more affordable, but the programs themselves are also very flexible.
-Many community colleges offer online classes which is particularly beneficial for non-traditional students, including parents and students who work a full-time job.
-Keep reading to learn more about non-traditional students in community college and tips for success.
+Many community colleges offer online classes, which are particularly beneficial for non-traditional students, including parents and students who work full-time jobs.
+Keep reading to learn more about non-traditional students in community colleges and tips for success.

 What is a Non-Traditional Student?

-College students come in all kinds of packages, but the majority of students fall into the same categories in terms of age and lifestyle.
-When it comes to community college versus four-year colleges and universities, however, there are some major differences among the student body.
-Community colleges tend to attract more “non-traditional” students, but what does that really mean?
-According to the National Center for Education Statistics (NCES), there are seven characteristics that are commonly seen in students who qualify as “non-traditional” – here they are:
+College students come in various packages, but most students fall into the same categories regarding age and lifestyle.
+However, there are some major differences among the student body when it comes to community colleges versus four-year colleges and universities.
+Community colleges tend to attract more “non-traditional” students, but what does that mean?
+According to the National Center for Education Statistics (NCES), seven characteristics are commonly seen in students who qualify as “non-traditional” – here they are:

-- Didn’t go to college right after graduating high school
+- I didn’t go to college right after graduating from high school

 - Attending college part-time instead of full-time